|Las Descargues||Self Catering||Saturday||5||11||3||Small bed and travelcot|

-There are 5 bedrooms, 3 bath/shower rooms to comfortably sleep 2 to10.
+There are 5 bedrooms and 3 bath/shower rooms to comfortably sleep 2 to10.
 Exposed beams, creaking floorboards and numerous nooks and crannies.
 Gamesroom.
 Table tennis.
 Barbecue.
 Plus boating and other facilities at nearby Lac du Tolerme.

 Our nearest restaurant is a 20 minute walk (down the hill) in the village below (Terrou).
-Which last year 2014 was charging 12€95 for a full lunch week days!
-There is also a newly opened Boulangère with tea room and another hostel bar.
+Which last year 2019 was charging 12€95 for a full lunch week days!
+There is also a fantastic Boulangère with tea room and another hostel bar.

 The kitchen, featuring an original bread oven, has granite work tops, gas cooker, fridge-freezer, dishwasher and a dining area with table and chairs.
 It is sufficiently well equipped for up to 12 persons.